-Just across the street from campus, Christian Witness Commons (CWC) is the newest addition to the Sacred Heart Universities residential facilities.
-It houses almost exclusively sophomores and consists of three buildings: Jean Donovan Hall, Oscar Romero Hall and Dorothy Day Hall.
-CWC is home to Holy Grounds coffee and sandwich shop and a fitness center located in Donovan Hall.
-Christian Witness Commons offers suite-style living, with each suite offering a kitchenette, study lounge, and comfortable living space that gives sophomore students greater independence while still keeping them connected to SHU's campus.
+Just across the street from campus, Christian Witness Commons (CWC) houses sophomores.
+It consists of three buildings: Jean Donovan Hall, Oscar Romero Hall and Dorothy Day Hall.
+CWC is home to a fitness center located in Donovan Hall.
+Christian Witness Commons offers suite-style living, with each suite offering a kitchenette, study lounge and comfortable living space that gives sophomore students greater independence while still keeping them connected to SHU's campus.

 - Over 300 sophomore residential students in three buildings

 - 24 hour security presence at the front desk

 - Card swipe entry at the main entrance

 - The CWC Fitness Center is located in the Jean Donovan building

 - Each suite houses 10-12 same gender students